Selling a Professional Services Business in Dubai

 Institutional client relationships

-Client relationships that are owned by the firm — not by individual partners — are the primary value driver.
-Buyers look for evidence that clients will stay with the firm through a change of ownership, supported by multi-year track records of relationship management by the broader team.
+Client relationships that are owned by the firm, not only by individual partners, are the primary value driver.
+Buyers look for evidence that the broader team has delivered work and retained clients over several years.

 Scalable delivery model